OpenDocCN/dsai-notes-pt2-zh/docs/scipycon-2017/SciPy 2017（合集） - P8：Deploying Interactive Jupyter Dashboards for Visualizing Hundreds of Millions of - 哒哒哒儿尔 - BV1Cs411A76Y.md

-# SciPy 2017（合集） - P8：Deploying Interactive Jupyter Dashboards for Visualizing Hundreds of Millions of - 哒哒哒儿尔 - BV1Cs411A76Y
+# P8：Deploying Interactive Jupyter Dashboards for Visualizing Hundreds of Millions of - 哒哒哒儿尔 - BV1Cs411A76Y

  All right。 Hi， everyone。 My name is Philip Rydiger， and I work for Continuum Analytics。